genesisdayrit/generalized-scraper/README.md

 Generalized Scraper includes basic error handling for file operations and HTTP requests.

 ## Usage
-1. Configure the environment variables in a `.env` file based on the provided `.env.example`.
+1. Configure the environment variables in a .env file based on the provided .env.example.
 2. Install the required Python packages.
 3. Run the script: